iscc/iscc-schema/docs/includes/terms-iscc.md

 !!! term "<small><http://purl.org/iscc/terms/#metadata></small>"

     Descriptive, industry-sector or use-case specific metadata.
 Can be any object that is JSON/JCS serializable.
-If `metadata` is provided it is the sole input for the cryptographic `metahash` calculation.
+If `metadata` is provided it is used as an input for Meta-Code generation and as the sole input for the cryptographic `metahash` calculation.
 If `metadata` is set to a string it is assumed that it is base64 encoded binary file metadata.

 ### **redirect**